Teoge/MarkToolForParkingLotPoint/README.md

 This is MATLAB GUI tool for marking parking lot point or something like that.
 The latest version can be found at here: https://github.com/Teoge/MarkToolForParkingLotPoint

 ### Requirement
-MATLAB (In windows, please set your display to 100% to fully display the GUI.)
+MATLAB (In windows, please set your display setting to 100% to fully display the GUI.)

 ### How to use:
 #### 1. Read Image